Mayo Clinic Care Network Content

 Advances in monitoring tools

-Although finger pokes remain the gold standard for blood sugar monitoring, researchers are developing products designed to take the pain out of the process.
-Ask your doctor about these alternatives.
+Although finger pokes remain the gold standard for blood sugar monitoring, researchers have developed products designed to take the pain out of the process and continue to develop new products.
+Ask your healthcare provider about these alternatives.

 Device How it works Considerations